gem-pasteur/PanACoTA/README.md

 ## Quick run

-`genomeAPCAT` contains 4 different modules: `annotate`, `pan-genome`, `pers-genome` and `tree`.
+`genomeAPCAT` contains 4 different modules:
+- `annotate` (annotate all genomes of the dataset, after a quality control)
+- `pan-genome` (generate pan-genome)
+- `pers-genome` (generate persistent-genome)
+- `tree` (infer phylogenetic tree from persistent genome)

 You can run then by typing:

     genomeAPCAT <module_name> <arguments_for_module>

 Each module has its own options and inputs.
+Type:

+    genomeAPCAT help <module_name>
+    # or
+    genomeAPCAT <module_name> -h

-Type: `genomeAPCAT help <module_name>` or `genomeAPCAT <module_name> -h` to get the list of required arguments and other available options for the module you want to run.
+to get the list of required arguments and other available options for the module you want to run.

 ## Examples